usamaxyz/vinus/README.md

     - `gulp styles` to compile css nodes only
     - `gulp copy` to compile copy nodes only
 - `gulp watch` to watch source files and run Gulp if any has changed
+- Use `--prod` flag to turn on production mode.
+This will minify output files.

 ### Grouping Nodes